Gymnasium (Germany): PISA study

 According to the PISA study, competency was linked to social class.
 After allowing for cognitive competency, middle-class children were still attending gymnasium at three times the rate of working-class children.
-After allowing for reading competency and cognitive competency, children from the highest social class still attended gymnasium at four to six times the rate of working-class children.
+After accounting for reading and cognitive competencies, children from the highest social class still attended gymnasium at 4 to 6 times the rate of working-class children.
 According to the study, immigrant children were not discriminated against.
-The reason so few immigrant children attended gymnasium was poor reading skills.
-After allowing for reading competency, children from immigrant families were as likely as children from native German families to attend gymnasium.
+The reason so few immigrant children attended a gymnasium was poor reading skills.
+After allowing for reading competency, children from immigrant families were as likely as children from native German families to attend a gymnasium.

 ELEMENT-study

-The German scientist Lehmann did a longitudinal study on the performance of pupils in Berlin in standardised tests.
-Such pupils used to be admitted to a gymnasium after the fourth grade and after the sixth grade.
-Pupils in German schools do not undergo standardised testing, but rather write essays.
+The German scientist Lehmann conducted a longitudinal study of pupils' performance in Berlin on standardised tests.
+Such pupils used to be admitted to a gymnasium after the fourth and sixth grades, respectively.
+Pupils in German schools do not undergo standardised testing; instead, they write essays.
 However, Lehmann wanted to know if those test results would predict the likelihood of admission to a gymnasium after the sixth grade and if admission to a gymnasium after the fourth grade would boost their performance in standardised tests.

 Lehmann's findings were as follows: